Elefantessa/Academic-RAG-System/README.md

 ### Full Requirements

-See `requirements_refactored.txt` for complete list.
+See `requirements.txt` for complete list.

 ---